 Instead of contacting your previous manager, it might be wise to chat with a former colleague you're friendly with and asking about whether returning to your former position is a good idea.
 For example: Is the company looking to hire for the role you left?
 Where are they in that process?
 If they seem excited about the idea, then it's good reason to see if it's possible.

 It's important to ask yourself a few hard questions though: Are you sure you can’t wait any longer to see if this is just a growing pain?
 What about your reputation in the industry after this?
 Have you weighed the pros and cons of what life was like at your old job before, and the possibility that it may be the same if you come back?
 How is your experience at your new job different from what you thought it would be?
 What are some things you could live with if you came back to your old job?
 What things are non-negotiable that you aren't getting where you are?

 It might sound like an interrogation, but these questions might help you figure out your best next move.
 After weighing the pros and cons, you can decide whether you want to contact your former manager.

 If you successfully get a foot in the door where you were, you may feel like you are at a disadvantage when it comes to negotiating — especially if money was an issue before you left.
 Browne says there is no standard practice for setting compensation with "boomerang" employees.
 You shouldn't expect to get less than you got before, but you may not always be able to negotiate more.

-At the end of the day, if both parties realized they miss what they had after it's gone, there's room for a conversation.
+At the end of the day, if both parties realised they miss what they had after it's gone, there's room for a conversation.